How to level your Samsung refrigerator

 To save energy and prevent potential cooling issues, noises, or leaks, your refrigerator needs to be level.
 This guide will show you how to level your fridge and make minor leveling adjustments.

-Always raise the leveling legs into the refrigerator and off the floor before moving the refrigerator.
+Caution: Always raise the leveling legs into the refrigerator and off the floor before moving the refrigerator.
 This will prevent damage to your floor.

 A flat-head screwdriver is required to turn the legs.